Cross-Cultural Gift-Giving: Nothing is more difficult. If you travel, you are going to give gifts and receive gifts. Here are a few things to know:

 In many places in the world, again Eastern Europe, towels are associated with funeral rites, and a gift of soap means the giver thinks the receiver needs it.
 Ouch!

 It would never occur to me to give bags of candy as any kind of present.
 However, my younger son has lived in Japan for the past three years, and when he came home to attend a friend’s wedding last year, he made sure to buy bags of candy – yes, stuff like Skittles and Sour Balls – to take back to Japan as gifts for friends and co-workers.
 In the U.S. chocolate is appropriate.
-In Japan’s they want straight sugar.
+In Japan they want straight sugar.

 What to give is not the only problem associated with cross-cultural gift giving.
 You also have to know:

--on what occasions a gift is appropriate,
+on what occasions a gift is appropriate

--when during that occasion it is appropriate to give the gift,
+when during that occasion it is appropriate to give the gift,

--what is appropriate to spend on the category of gift you’ve chosen, and
+what is appropriate to spend on the category of gift you’ve chosen, and

--how to present the gift.
+how to present the gift.

-All of these aspects are as important as what you give.
+These considerations are as important as what you give.
 I find it excruciating.
 If I anticipate a gift-giving situation in a foreign country, I make sure to ask lots of questions beforehand.
 Still, I agonize.

-Final note: exchanging business cards is a mini version of gift giving.
+Exchanging business cards is a mini version of gift giving.
 Wherever you are in the world, you can never go wrong by observing these three points: i) accept the card with both hands; ii) pay attention to the card, study it before you put it away; iii) do not put it in your back pocket; make sure you put it in a nice place, like your wallet or business card holder.

 This post was written by Julie Andresen